 While we do not usually recommend phones that cost above 150 dollars, Panasonic continues to show us that their products are worth a premium.
 Offering an unimaginable number of features, this phone is made for those that take nothing short of the best.
 Be ready to pay a hefty premium for your desires, though!

-Great signal range: The DECT 6.0 Plus based model allows you to get the best of signal reception that you could ask for.
+Great signal range: The DECT 6.0 Plus-based model allows you to get the best signal reception that you could ask for.
 The model gives you reliable and secure signals to prevent eavesdropping, and ensure that you get nothing short of the best!

 Unmatched quality: With strict quality controls, the phone will offer you unmatched quality.
 Bad units are rarely heard of, and promptly replaced.
 The 1-year limited warranty is offered and should be great for your everyday needs.
 You never need to worry about faulty units again!

 Great and versatile sound quality: The sound quality offered by this phone is better than what we could find in any other product that we reviewed.
 With enhanced noise reduction functionalities, you can ensure that you get the crystal clear audio that you have always wanted, even in the noisiest of surroundings.
 You can also make use of the amplifier and volume controls to get the perfect decibels for your needs.